Azure/Industrial-IoT/docs/deploy/howto-deploy-all-in-one.md

 On **Windows**, the script uses Powershell, which comes with Windows.
 The deploy batch file uses it to install all required modules.

-In case you run into issues, e.g. because you want to use pscore, run following two commands in PowerShell as Administrator.
+In case you run into issues, e.g. because you want to use pscore, run the following two commands in PowerShell as Administrator.
 See more information about [AzureAD and Az modules](https://docs.microsoft.com/powershell/azure/install-az-ps).

    ```pwsh
    Install-Module -Name Az -AllowClobber